 Replace <api_key> with your actual API key.

-Replace <your_persona_id> with your newly created Persona ID.
+Replace <your_pal_id> with your newly created PAL ID.

 Step 3: Create an App Create a file named script.py and paste the following code: import sys